Board & Staff

 Currently, Naveed is an MBA candidate in the Ted Rogers School of Management at Toronto Metropolitan University (TMU).
 He is also a graduate of the Sport & Event Marketing program at George Brown College and has a Bachelor of Arts in Politics & Governance from Toronto Metropolitan University.
 Naveed brings a rich background in the sports business world and the not-for-profit sector, focusing on strategic partnerships and marketing.

 Neil Wright, Member at Large

-Neil is one of the original directors of the Canadian Sport Film Festival and has been an enthusiastic supporter of the Festival ever since it’s inception.
-He is also the Chair of the Harbour Street BIA who are current and past sponsors of the Canadian Sport Film Festival.
-Throughout his career Neil has generously shared his time and real estate expertise with the community and numerous media outlets across Canada.
+Neil is one of the original directors of the Canadian Sport Film Festival and has been an enthusiastic supporter of the Festival ever since its inception.
+He is also the Chair of the Harbord Street BIA and Broker of Record for Wright Real Estate Ltd Brokerage – both longtime sponsors of CSFF.
+Throughout his career, Neil has generously shared his time and real estate expertise with the community and numerous media outlets across Canada.

 Alicia Tyson, Managing Director

 Alicia is a Health Promotion Specialist who works with communities and organizations to create social and physical environments that promote health and wellbeing for all.
 She has provided leadership and support to individuals as a fitness instructor and personal trainer and has led sessions in chronic disease prevention for municipalities and the Province of Ontario at the Muskoka Parry Sound and Simcoe Muskoka Health Units.

 Alicia has been a leader in health and physical activity promotion at Active Healthy Kids Canada and has led community engagement in provinces and territories across the country through ParticipACTION‘s Sports Day in Canada program — a national celebration of sport to build community and facilitate healthy, active living.